Indian annexation of Hyderabad: Consultations with Indian envoy

 On 16 September, faced with imminent defeat, Nizam Mir Sir Osman Ali Khan summoned his Prime Minister, Mir Laiq Ali, and requested his resignation by the morning of the following day.
 The resignation was delivered along with the resignations of the entire cabinet.

 On the noon of 17 September, a messenger brought a personal note from the Nizam to India's Agent General to Hyderabad, K. M. Munshi, summoning him to the Nizam's office at 1600 hours.
 At the meeting, the Nizam stated "The vultures have resigned.
 I don't know what to do".
-Munshi advised the Nizam to secure the safety of the citizens of Hyderabad by issuing appropriate orders to the Commander of the Hyderabad State Army, Major-General El Edroos.
+Munshi advised the Nizam to secure the safety of the citizens of Hyderabad by issuing appropriate orders to the Commander of the Hyderabad State Army, Major-General Syed Ahmed El Edroos.
 This was immediately done.

 Broadcast by Nehru

 On 18 September, Jawaharlal Nehru in his broadcast said on the military action: